vzhukovskii/che-bookmark-plugin/README.md

 Here are the descriptions of each subpackage:

 * `org.eclipse.che.ide.bookmarks.actions` contains classes which display actions on the UI. _(Toggle Bookmark and Show Bookmarks)_
-* `org.eclipse.che.ide.bookmarks.event` contains class of event that fires when bookmarks has been updated.
+* `org.eclipse.che.ide.bookmarks.event` contains class of event that fires when bookmarks have been updated.
 * `org.eclipse.che.ide.bookmarks.manager` contains classes of presenter that displays the list of stored bookmarks.
 As the Eclipse Che's client built using MVP pattern there is the presenter, the view and the implementation of view.
 * `org.eclipse.che.ide.bookmarks.resource` contains the resource marker and interceptor.
 Marker is the special object entity that provides additional information to the specific resource (file, folder or project).
-Interceptor is the some kind of filter which modifies the resource on the loading stage.
+Interceptor is some kind of filter which modifies the resource on the loading stage.
 * `org.eclipse.che.ide.bookmarks.storage` contains the implementation of manager that operates with bookmarks.
 * `org.eclipse.che.ide.bookmarks.tree` contains the nodes which displays in bookmarks list.

-#### Detail view
+#### Detailed view

 ##### Actions

 Each plugin can customize Eclipse Che by adding new items to the menu and toolbars.
-The Eclipse Che provides the class [Action](https://github.com/eclipse/che/blob/master/core/ide/che-core-ide-api/src/main/java/org/eclipse/che/ide/api/action/Action.java).
+Eclipse Che provides the class [Action](https://github.com/eclipse/che/blob/master/core/ide/che-core-ide-api/src/main/java/org/eclipse/che/ide/api/action/Action.java).
 Extending this class you can override method `actionPerformed` and perform any actions when user activates action from the UI.
 To create custom actions you should perform two steps:

 1. Define an action in plugin.